RodericGuigoCorominas/Topological-Recursion/README.md

 # Topological Recursion
-This is a preliminary not optimized package to compute Eynard Orantin topological recursion invariant forms of a given spectral curve of genus 0, i.e. CP^1.
-It allows for arbitrary ramifications points.
-The fundamental form of second kind is fixed and set to be B(z1,z2)=1/(z1-z2)^2.
+This is a preliminary not optimized package to compute Eynard Orantin topological recursion invariant forms of a given spectral curve of genus 0.
+In this case the fundamental bidifferential is unique.
+It allows for ramifications points of arbitrary order.
 This package runs in parallel with Combinatorica, so they both must be loaded together.

 ```
 Needs["Combinatorica`"]